AsaKientz/covid-forecasting/README.md

 This model doesn't give a good enough fit to the data to predict any usable date for answering the intial question.
 The three rate parameters don't seem to have a region of space to fit the data well.

 ## Next Steps
 - The SEIR model used to try to fit the data was overly simplistic given the expected lack of full reporting of infected persons (low test prevalence).
-Need to explore if additional complexity will address this issue.
+Need to explore if additional complexity will address this issue (e.g., look at modeling β as a function of time).
 - The x-axis is in day of year to allow offsetting the onset of infection in a region more easily - this needs to be enabled.
 - The SEIR model also doesn't split out deaths from recovered - this would be useful to aiding in the next point.
 - It was recommended by a contact in the epidemiological world to instead model deaths, and to use a MLE fit on a Poisson distribution.
 This will be attempted on Capstone III.